Biggo03/RISC-V-Pipelined/Documentation/RISC-V Pipelined Development Log.md

 As mentioned above, stall and flush signal inputs were varied in order to ensure many combinations were calcualted correctly.
 This was done by again making the inner for loop go up to 64.
 Different ranges of this inner loops variable lead to different inputs being given differnt values, resulting in many possible combinations being covered.

 # **Challenges**

 ## **#1 Reworking Branching Logic (September 27th):**
+**Changes made on October 2nd:** See [Changelog Sections #1](#Changelog)

+This was initially a challenge as I intended to have the control unit within the **decode** stage module, however after the change listed in the mentioned changelog entry, it became a non-issue.
+I will leave the initial entry here in order to provide context for the inital challenge.

+**Initial Entry:**

 This was quite a challenge, as my initial design of the branching decoder relied on having both funct3, BranchOp, and the flags available at the same time.
 However, as the pipelined design calculates the flags in the Execution stage, if the branch decoder remained the same, it would use the flags from the execution stage, but the instruction from the decode stage.

 Ultimately I decided to route the funct3 and BranchOp signals to the **execute** stages pipeline register, and determine PCSrc there.
 Then I needed to decide how to represent this on the schematic.
 I could either route the signals in the **exectution** stage back to the control unit, or display the branch decoder as it's own module within the **execute** stage.
 I decided on the later, as this reduces the sprawl of the schematic.
 Even though it leads to a subsection of the control unit not being within the control unit, I believe the clarity it provides is worth the tradeoff.